BitcoinDesign/Guide/guide/savings-wallet/miniscript-wallet-simple.md

 #### Wallet backup

 Enabling the recovery path is the final step before the wallet is created on-chain.
 Once it has been finalized and can be used, our application prompts the user to download the wallet backup file.

-This is important, because users will need the wallet configuration file or the [wallet descriptor](https://bitcoin.design/guide/glossary/#output-script-descriptor), if they should ever need to recover their wallet.
-The wallet descriptor functions like a map that contains all the information necessary for a wallet application to restore the wallet.
-Without this map, the wallet cannot be recovered even if you have backups of all private keys.
+This is important because, for multi-key wallets, it is not enough to back up the private key to recover the wallet.

+The backup file contains all the information necessary to recover the wallet, except the private keys.
+This means that it is ok to store the file digitally in a password manager, for example.
+However, since it contains all extended public keys, anybody who finds this file can potentially monitor all transactions in real time.

+Because users might not want to back up the wallet right away, users will also be able to access the backup file and other important information on the wallet settings page at any time.

 {% include image-gallery.html pages = page.images_backup %}

-The backup file does not contain any private key data.
-This means that it is ok to store it digitally in a password manager, for example.
-However, since it contains all extended public keys, anybody who finds this file can potentially monitor all transactions in real time.

-Because they might not want to backup the wallet right away, users will find the backup file and other important information on the wallet settings page at any time.

 ### Co-signer onboarding